Accessibility Services

 KIC Bookeye Scanners

-The KIC Bookeye Scanners support both v-cradle and flat modes and can scan material as large as 24 x 17 inches.
+KIC Bookeye Scanners can digitize books, magazines, and journals and are located in each library branch.
+It can capture 20 book pages per minute and can scan material as large as 24 x 17 inches.
 Images can be saved to KIC’s flash drive port or sent directly to any email address.
-The KIC system is built for continuous use in public areas and is wheelchair-accessible.
+The KIC Scanner is wheelchair-accessible.

 Livescribe Echo Smartpens